rothos/protocol_1/index.md

 …JD, \_\_, \_\_, \_\_, \_\_, \_\_, \_\_, H, A…

-[I have to ask several of these people whether they want to be explicltly credited.]
+[I have to ask several of these people whether they want to be explicitly credited.]

 ## Preamble (draft!)